Ladicek/rourka/README.md

 The entire test environment is a set of OpenShift pipeline builds, one pipeline for each cell in the testing matrix.
 The testing matrix is _Runtime_ x _Mission_ x _Tested Scenario_.
 Jenkins pipelines are used to drive the tests, they are not themselves considered part of the system under test.

-The _Rourka_ application, as present in this repo, is "just" a dashboard that reads all the pipelines and their statuses via the OpenShift API and presents them in a nicely colored tabular format.
+The dashboard reads all the pipelines and their statuses via the OpenShift API and presents them in a nicely colored tabular format.
 It can be deployed by `mvn fabric8:deploy` or `oc apply -f build.yml && oc start-build rourka`.